linq2db/docs/source/articles/general/metrics.md

 `Linq To DB` contains a large set of telemetry collection points that can be used to collect data.
 Each collection point has a unique `ActivityID` identifier.

+## Configuration.TraceMaterializationActivity

+The `Configuration.TraceMaterializationActivity` property can be used to enable or disable tracing of object materialization activity.
+It can significantly break performance if tracing consumer performs slow, so it is disabled by default.

 ## Example

 The following example shows how to use the `ActivityService` and `OpenTelemetry` to collect `Linq To DB` telemetry data.